- 1 cup / 240 ml sunflower oil

 - 6 ounces / 170 g asparagus spears, very thinly sliced

-- "FOR ONE" FUTURE FRESH (WANSOY) CORIANDER
+- FUTURE FRESH (WANSOY) CORIANDER

 - 1/2 teaspoon shoyu / soy sauce